dartoos-dev/json_cache/README.md

   dynamic>` and json, which makes encoding/decoding data in json a trivial task.

 ## Getting Started

+This package gives developers great flexibility by providing a set of classes that can be selected and grouped in various combinations to meet specific cache requirements.

 `JsonCache` is the core interface of this package and represents the concept of cached data.
 It is defined as: